Business Health Insurance Explained: From Quotes to Enrollment

 Can I offer health benefits to only some employees?

 In most cases, group plans require you to offer coverage to all full-time employees.
-However, there are flexible options such as QSEHRAs or health stipends that allow you to support employees in a more personalized way.
+However, there are flexible options such as QSEHRAs or health stipends that allow you to support employees in a more personalised way.

 What’s the difference between working with a broker vs. shopping for insurance on my own?

 An insurance broker acts as your advocate.
 We shop across multiple carriers, explain your options in plain English, and ensure you get the best value.
-Unlike dealing directly with a single provider, brokers aren’t tied to one solution—we find what works best for you.
+Unlike dealing directly with a single provider, brokers aren’t tied to one solution we find what works best for you.

 Why Work with Co Health Brokers?